Machismo: Prevalence and acculturation in the 21st century

-Activism around machismo
+Activism

 Young Lords

 Founded in 1969, the Young Lords were an organization of Puerto Rican revolutionary nationalists in Chicago and New York City.
 Working toward the liberation of all oppressed people, the Young Lords opposed racism, capitalism, and assimilationist ideologies.
 Seeking self-determination and community control of institutions and land, the organization's leaders made a distinct choice to denounce machismo in their revised 13-Point Program and Platform.
 Previously reading, "We want equality for women.
 Machismo must be revolutionary...
 Not oppressive.", the organization moved toward a more radical position, stating "We want equality for women.
 Down with machismo and male chauvinism".
 This revised version of the organization's ideological platform was published in their newspaper, Palante in November 1970 - thirteen months following the original platform's publication in October 1969.

 The Young Lords opposed machismo because, as member Gloria González articulated in her 1971 Palante editorial, it serves to divide members of their movement.
 Further, the organization believed machismo serves as an extension of capitalism, a system they opposed.
 They understood the division of labor, including both reproductive labor and productive labor, to perpetuate the marginalization of women.
 They also understood the sexual objectification of women to be problematic and damaging to potentially revolutionary leaders.
 Moving toward this platform, however, would not have been possible without the Women of the Young Lords who pressured the organization's leadership to reject machismo during their East Coast Regional Central Committee retreat in May 1970.
 At this retreat the group studied and theorized, formally denouncing machismo because if power was to be transferred to the people, it would have to be the hands of all the people; and if this were to be possible, the Young Lords must reject "attitudes of superiority that brothers had towards sisters" and the "passivity of sisters toward brothers (allowing brothers to come out of a macho or chauvinist, superior bag)".

+Criticism and controversy

+Controversy surrounding colonial connotations

+There is controversy surrounding the concept of machismo as being originally from Spanish or Portuguese descent.
+The use of Spanish and Portuguese produces historical colonial connotations through its promotion of Spanish and Portuguese masculine social construction, when the term should be used to describe specific Latin American historical masculinities.
+However, the word machismo does resemble words in Spanish and Portuguese language which is why it is often associated with Spain and Portugal.

+For example, the use of caballerosidad and cavalheirismo, to mean only the positive characteristics of machismo, is imbued with feudal and colonial connotations relating to colonial power relations.
+This is because the origin of the word resides in feudal Spanish/Portuguese descriptions of landlords that reached through and into the colonial era, exalts European culture in comparison to the so-called Latin American machismo.